yaokai-liu/xRe/README.md

 #### Other Special Attributes

 Character `~` suffix an xRe structure with an expression.
 Only matched successfully when expression is true, else failed.

+## Internal Object

+xRe grammar structures will be interpreted as xRe objects.
+Every kind of structure except escape will be interpreted called same name object.

+Specially, a group object will be view as a variable object with special variable name.

+## Parser

+An xRe parser is defined with a context of variables and a program interpreting xRe string to xRe objects.
+Different parser has different context.
+Different xRe objects processed by the same parser will share a common context.

 ### Escape Table